-The daily average flow of effluent shall not exceed 0.10 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 278 gallons per minute.
+The daily average flow of effluent shall not exceed 0.125 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 347 gallons per minute.

 Effluent Characteristic Discharge Limitations Min.
-Self-Monit oring Requirements Daily Avg mg/l (lbs/day) 7-day Avg mg/l Daily Max mg/l Single Grab mg/l Report Daily Avg Measurement Frequency g. & Max.
-Single Grab Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 10 (8.3) 15 25 35 One/week Grab Total Suspended Solids 15 (13) 25 40 60 One/week Grab Ammonia Nitrogen 3 (2.5) 6 10 15 One/week Grab E. coli , colony-forming units or most probable number per 100 ml 126 N/A N/A 399 One/month Grab
+Self-Monitoring Requirements Daily Avg mg/l (lbs/day) 7-day Avg mg/l Daily Max mg/l Single Grab mg/l Report Daily Ava Measurement Frequency g. & Max.
+Single Grab Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Biochemical Oxygen Demand (5-day) 10 (11) 15 25 35 One/week Grab Total Suspended Solids 15 (16) 25 40 60 One/week Grab E. coli, colony-forming units or most probable number per 100 ml 126 N/A N/A 399 One/quarter Grab

-- 2. The effluent shall contain a total chlorine residual of at least 1.0 mg/l and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes (based on peak flow), and shall be monitored five times per week by grab sample.
+- 2. The effluent shall contain a total chlorine residual of at least 1.0 mg/l and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes (based on peak flow), and shall be monitored five times per week by grab.
 An equivalent method of disinfection may be substituted only with prior approval of the Executive Director. - 3.
 The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored once per month by grab sample. - 4.
 There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil. - 5.
 Effluent monitoring samples shall be taken at the following location(s): Following the final treatment unit. - 6.
 The effluent shall contain a minimum dissolved oxygen of 4.0 mg/l and shall be monitored once per week by grab sample.